awsdocs/aws-powershell-user-guide/doc_source/pstools-ec2-get-amis.md

 # Find an Amazon Machine Image Using Windows PowerShell<a name="pstools-ec2-get-amis"></a>

-When you launch an Amazon EC2 instance, you need to specify an Amazon Machine Image \(AMI\) to serve as a template for the instance\.
-However, the IDs for the AWS Windows AMIs change monthly because AWS provides new AMIs with the latest updates and security enhancements\.
+When you launch an Amazon EC2 instance, you specify an Amazon Machine Image \(AMI\) to serve as a template for the instance\.
+However, the IDs for the AWS Windows AMIs change frequently because AWS provides new AMIs with the latest updates and security enhancements\.
 You can use the [Get\-EC2Image](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Image.html) and [Get\-EC2ImageByName](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ImageByName.html) cmdlets to find the current Windows AMIs and get their IDs\.

 **Topics**
 + [Get\-EC2Image](#pstools-ec2-get-image)